SOPSLab/AmoebotSim/docs/source/install/install.rst

 For Explorers 🔎
 ----------------

-If you want a standalone, front-end version of AmoebotSim without having to deal with its source code, you can download the latest stable release `here <todo>`_.
+If you want a standalone, front-end version of AmoebotSim without having to deal with its source code, you can download the latest stable release `here <link-todo>`_.

 .. todo::
   Add link to releases page.
 Add any extra instructions needed once that's in place.